idvorkin/idvorkin.github.io/_d/terzepatide.md

 To quote Ammon again.
 "It's kind of how I imagined normal people are - they eat, they enjoy the food, savoring it, and then they stop".
 That's exatly what it's like.

 Do I magically lose weight?
-There no laws of physics defying magic, it's still calories in minus calories out.
-The magic though is your body feels full, by drastically slowing your digestion and messing with some digestive plumbing.
+No!
+There is no physics defying magic here.
+It's still calories in minus calories out.
+The magic here is your body feels full, by drastically slowing your digestion and messing with some digestive plumbing.

 Interesting it's volume based, so if you wolf down calorie dense foods, you can still gain weight.